MicrosoftDocs/bot-docs/articles/bot-service-build-download-source-code.md

 npm install --save zip-folder
 ```

 Now you are ready to publish your project to Microsoft Azure.
-To publish your project to Microsoft Azure, perform the following steps:
+To publish your project to Microsoft Azure, run the following NPM command in the cmd prompt:

-1. Run the **Node.js command prompt** as an administrator.
-2. Change the directory to your project directory.
-3. Enter the following NPM command to publish your project to Microsoft Azure:

 ```console
 npm run azure-publish
 ```

+> [!NOTE]
+> If you run into an error after this NPM command you may need to add `"scripts": {"azure-publish": "node publish.js"}` to your `package.json` file and run it again.

 ## Publish C# bot source code to Azure